Ssxs-Andrea/Y2S1-Brick-Ball-Game/README.md

 - Move the action event of the buttons above into a new class GameButtonHandler, which act as a controller for the buttons.

 Reason: Improves code modularity by separating the handling mechanisms in the game scene, enhancing maintainability, and adhering to the single responsibility principle.

+- In GameButtons and GameButtonHandler, add the buttons and event handler for load, back, levelSelect.

+- In KeyEventHandler, added new control keys case R for restart level and case P for pause game.
+- Remove unused case DOWN.

 -------------------------------------------
 Create a new block package.